The Hidden Power of Words in Mental Health

 What is pathologizing language?

-To pathologize is to view something through a medical lens, or in other words, a disease model.
+To pathologize, is to view something through a medical lens, or in other words, a disease model.
 In this model humans are viewed as “healthy” or “diseased”, “normal” or “abnormal”.
 Pathologizing language was created from this perspective to describe and help people who are suffering.
 Some common pathologizing words are “symptoms”, “treatment”, and “sick”.

 What are the negative side effects?

 Pathologizing language is deficit-focused as it comes from the belief that people are broken and need to be fixed.
 Don’t get me wrong, there are many benefits to describing states of being with this language!
-But describing our behaviors, thoughts, and feelings as an illness can have a huge negative impact on our sense of self.
+But describing our behaviours, thoughts, and feelings as an illness can have a huge negative impact on our sense of self.

 See the thing is, mental illness is not like a physical illness.
 A broken arm does not think and feel.
-When a person is diagnosed with a mental illness their identity becomes associated with pathology- they are “abnormal”, “less than”, “broken” etc. This language can be a bully in disguise as every time it is used to describe a persons’ self, it gives hope for “getting better” while also implicitly making a person feel less than, ashamed and embarrassed of themselves.
+When a person is diagnosed with a mental illness, their identity becomes associated with pathology—they are “abnormal”, “less than”, “broken” etc. This language can be a bully in disguise as every time it is used to describe a persons’ self, it gives hope for “getting better” while also implicitly making a person feel less than, ashamed and embarrassed of themselves.
 This language can build you up and tear you down all at the same time!

 How does it create stigma?